 You were asked by your shipping company to make sure you sign the “Bill of Lading”.
 You’re left with a simple but pretty intimidating question, what is a bill of lading?

-This blog post will help you understand what and why a Bill of Lading is important.
+This blog post will help you understand what and why a Bill of Lading form for car transport is important.
 Let’s go over this term and gain some knowledge of what it means.